CartographerLabs/Blinkers/README.md

     <img width=100% src="banner.png">
   </a>
 </p>
-<p align="center"> 📚 A text editor for extremism researchers, allowing to filter violent and sensitive text 💻</p>
+<p align="center"> 📚 A text editor for extremism researchers, allowing for filtering of violent and sensitive text 💻</p>

 <br>